ABOUT DIGESTIVE HEALTH CENTERS OF TEXAS

 Healthcare Bluebook is the leader in driving consumerism in healthcare, enabling patients to make decisions based on transparent information.
 Their goal is to create fairness in the healthcare marketplace by combining the best cost and quality data with industry-leading usability, giving people and organizations everything they need to be more efficient healthcare consumers.
 Healthcare Bluebook only certifies

 healthcare providers that have met very specific standards of quality and price in their respective fields that is fair and transparent to consumers.
-DHC of Dallas, The Digestive Health Center at Redbird Square, Digestive Health Center of North Richland Hills, Digestive Health Center of Plano, and the Digestive Health Center of Central Park are all value certified.
+DHC of Dallas, The Digestive Health Center at Redbird Square, Digestive Health Center of North Richland Hills, Digestive Health Center of Plano, and the Digestive Health Center of Bedford are all value certified.